Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the purpose with specific verb 'Save data' and resource 'the agent will need to reuse later'.
-It distinguishes from siblings like 'recall' and 'forget' by naming them.
+The description clearly states 'Save data the agent will need to reuse later' with a specific verb and resource, and distinguishes itself from sibling tools 'recall' and 'forget' by being the store operation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.